goonstation/goonstation/tgui/docs/secret-interfaces.md

 ## Build flow (rspack)
 1) Pre-build sync:
-	- If `+secret/tgui/interfaces/` exists and has files, it is treated as the source and synced into `interfaces-secret/`.
+	- Both sides have entries: it merges per-interface, copying whichever file is newer for that interface to the other side.
-	- Otherwise, `interfaces-secret/` can be used as the source and synced back into `+secret/tgui/interfaces/`.
+	- Only one side has entries: that side is the source and the other is the mirror.

 	During sync, wrappers are generated into `tgui/packages/tgui/interfaces-secret/` and the mapping is written to `+secret/tgui/secret-mapping.json`.
 2) Build: